-The Federal reserve is planning to tighten its fiscal policy in order to combat inflation, but in the coming months it will rely on financial and inflation indicators to determine the extent of the measures that will be required to reduce inflation and gradually tighten its monetary policy to pre-pandemic levels, in a way that will be sustainable by the US economy and employment.
+The Federal Reserve is planning to tighten its fiscal policy to combat inflation, but in the coming months, it will rely on financial and inflation indicators to determine the extent of the measures that will be required to reduce inflation and gradually tighten its monetary policy to pre-pandemic levels, in a way that will be sustainable by the US economy and employment.

-A number of inflation and employment indicators for the dollar will be released throughout the week and may cause volatility for the dollar, since economic, inflation and employment data may influence the Fed’s future monetary policy.
+Several inflation and employment indicators for the dollar will be released throughout the week and may cause volatility for the dollar, since economic, inflation, and employment data may influence the Fed’s future monetary policy.